Sameer330/File-Back-N-Forth/README.md

 # File-Back-N-Forth

-## Text File Conversion to JSON Format
+## Text File Conversion to JSON Format and Back

 A set of python scripts to convert a text file to JSON file and back to text file.